So the World Will Know

 “Ever since that night when the Northern Lights sparked a magical air,

-I still remember the firelight, how it played on your hair.
+I still remember the firelight, and how it played on your hair.

 A feeling such as we’d never had has always been there.”